Fraud and dishonesty

 - Commonwealth fraud offences that can (but are not limited to) a person providing information or employing deceptive or fraudulent means to obtain payments from Centrelink, the ATO or Medicare; and

-- Newer technology-related offences which includes identity theft.
+- Newer technology-related offences which include identity theft.

 The first point really breaks the main concept of fraud down: It must be done knowingly and with an intention to take advantage of someone - meaning that the person committing the fraud knows, or suspects which they wouldn't be entitled to the benefit under normal circumstances.
 A key part of the offence is that the victim does not know that they have been subject to the fraudulent activity.
 Finally, it should be stressed that the benefit or gain from the fraud does not have to be monetary.

-A number of jurisdictions have a number of laws relating to specific fraud involving documents, instruments, or particular forms of business activity.
+Some jurisdictions have some laws relating to specific fraud involving documents, instruments, or particular forms of business activity.
 As an example, the Corporations Act 2001 (Cth) creates various offences regarding the conduct of company directors and people who may have engaged in activities such as insider trading.

-If you have been approached by a government agency or the police in relation to an offence of dishonesty or fraud, it is vital that you speak to a criminal lawyer right away.
+If you have been approached by a government agency or the police about an offence of dishonesty or fraud, it is vital that you speak to a criminal lawyer right away.
 Apart from vigorously defending you in court, a criminal solicitor can help plead circumstances of mitigation to reduce a sentence or show that a key part of the charge of fraud is missing.

 Disclaimer : This article is just a summary of the subject matter being discussed and should not be regarded as a comprehensive legal advice for you to defend yourself alone.
 If you are charged with criminal offences, it is recommended that you seek legal assistance from criminal lawyers.